gfabbris/multiplety/README.rst

     Download and extract `multiplety package <https://github.com/gfabbris/multiplety>`_.

     Edit the atomic_calculation.py module to correct the folder for Cowan's and Racer codes.
-This module is located at 'multiplety-master/multiplety'.
-The global parameter 'install_folder' in line 50 needs to contain the correct folder for these atomic codes.
+This module is located at *multiplety-master/multiplety*.
+The global parameter *install_folder* in line 50 needs to contain the correct folder for these atomic codes.

     Change directory and install pyrixs:
     ::